'Apocalypse now': Airlines turn to cargo for revenue as U.S. Senate approves aid package

 Figures to be published next week will show global air freight traffic fell around 10% in February, putting it on course for a 15%-20% drop for the year as a whole, IATA said.

-Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by David Shepardson in Washington and Tim Hepher in Paris; Editing by Stephen Coates and Himani Sarkar
+Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by David Shepardson in Washington and Tim Hepher in Paris; Editing by Stephen Coates, Himani Sarkar and Gerry Doyle